+Written reports submitted by a regulated entity under clauses 3.9 and 3.11 must be signed by the Chief Executive Officer or Managing Director of the regulated entity, and must include the following information:

+the obligation breached, including the relevant provision(s) of the Retail Law and Retail Rules;

+the nature of the breach and the reasons for that breach;

+the date that the breach occurred, including (where relevant) the date on which the breach commenced and any days during which it continued before being identified by the regulated entity;

+the extent and impact of the breach, including the customer category affected, number of customers and/or other regulated entities that have or are likely to have been affected, the nature of that impact, and the impact, whether financial or non-financial (if any);

+details of actions taken or planned to be taken to rectify the breach and to prevent it reoccurring;

+the date, or if an actual date is not known the expected date, for completion of corrective action(s) noted in clause 3.15(e);

+the name, position title and contact details (phone, fax, email) of the primary contact for any enquiries in relation to the report.

-Written reports under clauses must be prepared using the pro-forma at and the Compliance Reporting Template at.
+Written reports under clauses 3.13 and 3.15 must be prepared using the pro-forma at Appendix B.1 and the Compliance Reporting Template at Appendix B.2.

 Where a breach of an obligation has been identified but has not been rectified before submission of the relevant report, the AER may also require regular updates on the status of the breach until such time as the AER is satisfied that the breach has been rectified.

-Aggregation of information for written reports on
+Aggregation of information for written reports on quarterly and half yearly obligations

-For written reports submitted under, a regulated entity may group breaches of quarterly or half yearly obligations together as a single entry in the reporting template where the breaches have arisen from:
+For written reports submitted under clauses 3.9 and 3.11, a regulated entity may group breaches of quarterly or half yearly obligations together as a single entry in the reporting template where the breaches have arisen from:

 a single error or incident, or where multiple customers have been affected by the same breach or incident; or